 From the beginning the people creating Heff have been committed to the festival being owned and run by the participants.
 That’s why we created the not-for-profit company Home Education Festivals to act as the festival promoter, rather than having one person doing that.

 Home Education Festivals is currently run by a board of up to 7 directors who are elected for 3 year terms.
-This year we are asking for nominations for both a young person and an adult director.
+This year we are asking for nominations for an adult director.

 So what does it mean to be a director of HEFF?

 Like any other company the directors have a legal responsibility to ensure the company is run properly, has proper accounts, trades without getting into debt, and events comply with licencing, safety, child protection and other legislation.

 The directors meet approximately every 2nd week throughout the year, via a conference call, to take decisions about policy and planning, and to oversee all the 100 or more volunteers who actually create each event.
 Directors are normally expected to take responsibility for one or more areas of planning according to their skills, and there is significant activity to be done between meetings.
 The existing board members have learnt on the job.
 Some of us had previous experience of running a business but none of us had run an event of significant scale before.
 We need people who are happy to work as part of a friendly team, take responsibility for their agreed areas of responsibility, be organized, and learn new skills as needed.

 Do I get paid?